"""The core state representation.

 Returns:

-torch.Tensor: Normalized batch indices as a tensor
+torch.Tensor: Normalized system indices as a tensor

 Raises: